 The image above was taken by one of the two Star Tracker navigation cameras aboard the Clementine spacecraft.
 Clementine also had a suite of much more sophisticated cameras aboard to map the surface of the Moon in a wide range of wavelengths; for example, the image below shows a map of the lunar farside made of a mosaic of tens of thousands of Clementine UV/VIS images:

-Clementine also captured this amazing image of an “Earthrise” over the Moon’s north pole on March 13, 1994:
+Clementine also captured this amazing image of an “Earthrise” over the Moon’s north pole on March 13, 1994 with its UV/VIS camera:

 Clementine was a joint NASA and Ballistic Missile Defense Organization mission to map the lunar surface and then the 3-mile-wide near-Earth asteroid Geographos.
 After leaving lunar orbit, a malfunction prevented Clementine from completing the second portion of its mission.
 Even though it never succeeded in reaching the asteroid the vast amounts of multi-spectral digital data from the pole-to-pole lunar mapping portion prompted President Bill Clinton to dub Clementine a major national achievement in aeronautics in space.
 The Clementine mission was inducted into the Space Hall of Fame in 1996.